 Research

 Most video QA benchmarks are short-clip and multiple-choice.
-Narrative content — movies, episodes, long-form recordings — demands a different kind of reasoning: linking events across time, grounding references to people and objects, tracking narrative state, and producing open-ended answers rather than picking A/B/C/D.
+Narrative content — movies, episodes, long-form recordings — demands a different kind of reasoning: linking events across time, grounding references to people and objects, tracking narrative state, and producing open-ended answers rather than picking A/B/C/D. The throughline of my thesis is long-form generation in multi-modal settings — both question-answering and summarization over extended video, with a focus on the coherence that makes those outputs trustworthy.

 Why short-clip benchmarks aren’t enough